jcundill/streeto/README.md

 Preference is given to the first two types - if available near to the selected control location.

-Then an initial course is seeded from these inputs, and the algorithm iteratively tries to improve the placement of the controls on the course to make the legs between them more interesting as an orienteering course.
+Then an initial population of candidate courses are seeded from these inputs, and the algorithm iteratively tries to improve the placement of the controls on these courses to make the legs between them more interesting as an orienteering course.

-This is done a number of times, by default we give it 2 minutes of processing time, then the following artifacts are created:
+This is done a number of times, by default we give it 2 minutes of processing time.

+At the end of the cycle the best course, assessed via a number of factors, is selected and then the following artifacts are created for that course:
 +  gpx file of the course and optimal path around it
 +  Open Orienteering Map showing the course
 +  KMZ and KML files of the course for uploading to MapRun